liip/LiipImagineBundle/Resources/doc/data-loaders.rst

 For more information on the service container, see the `Symfony Service Container`_ documentation.

-You can set your custom data loader by adding it to the your configuration as the new default loader as follows:
+You can set your custom data loader by adding it to the configuration as the new default loader as follows:

 .. code-block:: yaml